All Episodes

 And so it's working.

-It has it has a chilling effect.
+It has a chilling effect.

-Uh but I think the modern intensity of this can be traced to the Democrats losing the Congress in 1994.
+But I think the modern intensity of this can be traced to the Democrats losing the Congress in 1994.

-They owned Washington for 40 years, in and out of having the presidency.
+You have to remember, and this is a psychological study, they owned Washington for 40 years, in and out of having the presidency.

 When you have the House of Representatives, you own the town.

-The fact is, when you run the House for 40 years, you become uh uh almost like uh royalty in your own mind.
+But regardless what the status was with their White House fortunes, the fact is when you run the House for 40 years, you become almost like royalty in your own mind.

-You you think of yourself as monarchs.
+You think of yourself as monarchs.

-All of a sudden they lost it.
+All of a sudden, they lost it.

-That threw them for a whole bunch of loops, a whole bunch of 180 degree loops.
+That threw them for a whole bunch of loops, a whole bunch of 180-degree loops.

 Well, now they've got it back, and they are damned if they're ever going to lose it again.

-It ain't gonna happen.
+It ain't going to happen.

 They've also lost their monopoly in the drive-by media.